-As the elected Commissioner of Public Lands, Peter Goldmark manages the Washington State Department of Natural Resources (DNR) and administers a $625 million, two-year budget.
-Peter Goldmark is the 13th Commissioner of Public Lands since statehood in 1889, and the fifth Commissioner to manage the Department of Natural Resources which was created in 1957.
-Peter’s four-year term began in January 2009.
+As the former elected Commissioner of Public Lands, Peter Goldmark managed the Washington State Department of Natural Resources (DNR) and administered a $625 million, two-year budget.
+Peter Goldmark served as the 13th Commissioner of Public Lands since Washington’s statehood in 1889, and the fifth Commissioner to manage the Department of Natural Resources which was created in 1957.

-Peter chairs the state Board of Natural Resources, which sets policy for the management of state trust lands.
+In this role, Peter also chaired the state Board of Natural Resources, which sets policy for the management of state trust lands.
 These lands include some 3 million acres of publicly owned forests, agricultural and grazing lands, and commercial properties.
 State lands raise millions of dollars each year to fund the construction of public schools, colleges, universities, and other government institutions, as well as county and state services.
 In fiscal year 2007 alone, the lands managed by DNR produced more than $209 million in revenue for trust beneficiaries.

 The Department of Natural Resources also manages approximately 2.6 million acres of aquatic lands, which include shorelines, tidelands, lands under Puget Sound and the coast, and navigable lakes and rivers and natural lakes, generating nearly $35 million per biennium.
 DNR monitors cleanup and restoration efforts from mining operations, and assists communities by providing scientific information about earthquakes, landslides, and ecologically sensitive areas

-Peter oversees the largest fire department in the state, protecting 12.7 million acres of non-federal land including private, state-owned, and tribal land from wildfires.
+Peter also oversaw the largest fire department in the state, protecting 12.7 million acres of non-federal land including private, state-owned, and tribal land from wildfires.
 He chairs the state Forest Practices Board, which sets regulations concerning private timber harvests, forest road building, and other forest operations.

 Peter Goldmark began his education in a one-room schoolhouse at Duley Lake near Okanogan, Washington.
 He graduated from Okanogan High School in Okanogan and in 1967 received a degree from Haverford College near Philadelphia.
 After receiving his Ph.D. in molecular biology from the University of California at Berkeley in 1971, he traveled to Harvard University for a postdoctoral fellowship in neurobiology.
 Following his marriage in 1972, he moved back to Okanogan with his wife, Georgia.
 Together, they raised their five children on the family ranch.
 Sadly, Georgia succumbed to cancer in 2003.